tcsenpai/shellquest/README.md

-# Terminal Escape
+# ShellQuest

 ![screenshot](./screenshot.png)
-Terminal Escape is an interactive text-based escape room game that challenges players to solve puzzles using Linux terminal commands and concepts.
+ShellQuest is an interactive text-based escape room game that challenges players to solve puzzles using Linux terminal commands and concepts.

 ## Introduction

-In Terminal Escape, you'll navigate through a series of increasingly difficult levels, each requiring you to use your knowledge of Linux commands and problem-solving skills.
+In ShellQuest, you'll navigate through a series of increasingly difficult levels, each requiring you to use your knowledge of Linux commands and problem-solving skills.
 Whether you're a Linux expert or a beginner, the game provides an engaging way to learn and practice terminal skills in a fun, gamified environment.

 ## Features